 Garnish with a strip of pink grapefruit zest.

-If you’ve got access to a carbonation rig or you’re handy with a soda stream or soda siphon, this is a great way to recycle tonic water that’s gone flat.
-You can even add your own herbal infusions in to the mix if you please (try a tea bag).
+If you have access to a carbonation rig or you’re handy with a soda stream or soda siphon, this is a great way to recycle tonic water that’s gone flat.
+You can even add your own herbal infusions into the mix if you please (try a tea bag).
 Best of all, this method carbonates the gin too, so depending on the pressure you carbonate to, this could be the fizziest G&T you’ve ever tasted!
-With strong juniper-forward flavours, Gordon’s or Tanqueray will both work equally well here.
+With strong juniper-forward flavors, Gordon’s or Tanqueray will both work equally well here.

 Makes 1 litre

 12 oz. any flat tonic water

 Mix the ingredients and chill in the freezer until nearly frozen.

 Carbonate using your normal procedure, making sure you vent the system.

 Some would argue that the G&T isn’t a cocktail.
 I say it’s the very definition of a cocktail, a “bittered sling,” where sling refers to spirits plus water.
 When you think of a G&T in this way, customization becomes easy.
 Pick a few classic modifiers and start experimenting with your next G&T!
 In this serve I’ve chosen Absinthe and Herbal liqueur.
 The absinthe gives a tickle of anise flavor while the herb liqueur gives sweetness with an herbal edge.

 - 3.5 oz. tonic water